How To Compromise Over Decorating Your Home When You Can’t Agree

 Pookie weighs in: I recognize that the design of the interior of the house matters more to Suzy than to me.
 I do care and have an opinion about it, but it isn’t my passion.
 BUT – when it comes to cars, that’s a whole ‘nother ball of wax.
 I’m joking – sort of.

-One of the biggest challenges that I think many couples face, is to not let our feelings and emotions get the upper hand.
-When that happens, you have the perfect recipe brewing for a fight over decorating.
+Any time there’s a disagreement, it can be extremely hard to not let our feelings and emotions get the upper hand.
+When that happens, you have the perfect recipe brewing for a digging-your-heels-in kind of argument over decorating.

 Oh boy, this one took me a looong time to realize and then ultimately accept!
 Bottom line – a man’s brain is wired differently than a woman’s.
 It just is.

 We communicate and express ourselves differently.
-(You should have been here when we were discussing the board and batten treatment that we just added to our foyer.
-Talk about communication differences!)
+You should have been here when we were discussing the paneled wall that I wanted to add to the dining room.
+Talk about communication differences!

 I realize this is a generalization and there are various degrees of these differences, but overall, I believe this can have a huge impact on most of our decision making in all aspects of life as a couple.